jotask/CS22510Assignment/README.md

 `-cellsize`
 Set the size of the cell for the world.
 Example `-cellsize=0.75` set the cellsize to be 0.75 meters

+`-wWidth`
+Set the world width.
+Example `-wWidth=25` set the world width to 25.
+The world have 25 cell width

+`-wWidth`
+Set the world height.
+Example `-wHeight=25` set the world height to 25.
+The world have 25 cell height

 If any argument has been passed to the program.
 They have the following default values.
 > Debug is disabled